2 Cookin Mamas

 • Place on grill with cover closed and cook for 15 minutes, turning occasionally until corn is browned and tender.
 Remove and let cool slightly.

-• When corn has cooked about 10 minutes, place tenderloins on grill over direct heat with cover closed.
+• Once pork has rested 30 minutes, place tenderloins on the grill over direct heat with cover closed.
 Cook for a total of 15-20 minutes, turning every 5 minutes.
 The pork should reach an internal temperature of 145 degrees.

 • Remove pork from heat and let rest 5 minutes.